Acrexia07/game-leaderboard-api/docs/troubleshooting-log.md

   `(DB_CLOSE_DELAY=-1)`.
   - Always reset repositories `(deleteAll())` or use `@Transactional` with rollback for test isolation.
   - Relying only on create-drop is not enough when multiple test methods share the same application context.

+### Issue 18 (September 30, 2025): Tests failing due to HttpClientErrorException on 401 responses

+- **🐞 Issue:**
+  - Tests checking for missing or malformed Authorization headers were failing when asserting on ResponseEntity status:
+    ```
+    ResponseEntity<String> response = restTemplate.exchange(url, HttpMethod.GET, entity, String.class);
+    assertEquals(HttpStatus.UNAUTHORIZED, response.getStatusCode());
+    ```
+  - Instead of returning a ResponseEntity with 401, the test threw:
+    ```
+    org.springframework.web.client.HttpClientErrorException$Unauthorized: 401 Unauthorized
+    ```

+- **⛑️ Symptom:** tests never reached the `assertEquals()` line, making it seem like the framework was not returning the expected response.

+- **⚠️ Root Cause:**
+  - `RestTemplate.exchange()` automatically throws `HttpClientErrorException` for any 4xx client error responses by default.
+  - The exception contains the HTTP status and optional body, but does not return a normal ResponseEntity.
+  - Since no explicit response body was sent by the server, the exception appeared as `[no body]`.
+  - The test was written expecting a normal ResponseEntity, so the thrown exception prevented the test from passing.

+- **🧪 Solution:**
+  - Use assertThrows to expect `HttpClientErrorException` (or its subclass Unauthorized) instead of expecting a
+  ResponseEntity:
+    ```
+    HttpClientErrorException exception = assertThrows(HttpClientErrorException.Unauthorized.class, () -> {
+    restTemplate.exchange(url, HttpMethod.GET, entity, String.class);
+    });
+    assertEquals(HttpStatus.UNAUTHORIZED, exception.getStatusCode());
+    ```

+  - Optionally, disable automatic exception throwing by overriding RestTemplate’s error handler:
+    ```
+    restTemplate.setErrorHandler(new DefaultResponseErrorHandler() {
+    @Override
+    public boolean hasError(ClientHttpResponse response) {
+    return false; // Treat all responses as normal, no exceptions
+    }
+    });
+    ```

+- **✅ Result:**
+  - Tests now correctly handle 401 responses and can assert on status codes or messages.
+  - Prevents misleading `[no body]` errors in logs and allows proper test verification.

+- **📝 Lesson Learned:**
+  - RestTemplate throws exceptions for all 4xx/5xx responses by default, so tests must anticipate this behavior.
+  - Use `assertThrows` or a custom error handler when testing HTTP error responses.
+  - Do not assume `exchange()` will return a normal ResponseEntity on 4xx client errors.